dev-bootcamp-2019/final-project-offbuyfor/README.md

 If metamask is having issues recognising your address, refresh the browser page.

 ## Future features
-### List all the available funds in main page along with fund Id and name in a tabular form so that it is easy for the user to choose the id
+### List all the available funds in the user interface
 List all the available funds along with fund Id and name in a tabular form so that it is easy for the user to choose the id